deeplearning4j/deeplearning4j/reinforcementlearning.md

 In the real world, the goal might be for a robot to travel from point A to point B, and every inch the robot is able to move closer to point B could be counted like points.

-RL differs from both supervised and unsupervised learning by how it interprets inputs.
+Reinforcement learning differs from both supervised and unsupervised learning by how it interprets inputs.
 We can illustrate their difference by describing what they learn about a "thing."

 * Unsupervised learning: That thing is like this other thing.
 (Similarities w/o names, and the inverse: anomaly detection)
 * Supervised learning: That thing is a “double bacon cheese burger”.
 (Labels, putting names to faces...)